A diaper rash is a skin problem that develops in the area beneath an infant's diaper.

 can confirm if it is Candida.

 - Use water and a soft cloth or cotton ball to gently clean the diaper area with every diaper change.
-Avoid rubbing or scrubbing the area.
+Do not rub or scrub the area.
 A squirt bottle of water may be used for sensitive areas.

 - Pat the area dry or allow to air-dry.

 - Put diapers on loosely.
-Diapers that are too tight don't allow enough air flow, and may rub and irritate the baby's waist or thighs.
+Diapers that are too tight do not allow enough air flow and may rub and irritate the baby's waist or thighs.

-- Always wash your hands after changing a diaper.
+- Always wash your hands before and after changing a diaper.

 - Ask your doctor or nurse which creams, ointments, or powders are best to use in the diaper area.